Skip to main content

 Julianna Vega Perez

-Julianna Vega Perez (she/her) is a first-year in Muir college majoring in Biochemistry.
+Julianna Vega Perez (she/her) is a second-year in Muir college majoring in Biochemistry.
 She has known for the past few years that she would be going into STEM, especially after her sister got diagnosed with Diabetes Type 1 and after losing her grandmother to cancer.
 After researching both illnesses, Julianna developed an interest in both biology and chemistry.
 To further her knowledge, Julianna took part in a pediatric internship at Stanford where she worked in the Translational Genomics of Diabetes Lab with her mentor Dr. Nicole Krentz.
 Here, she learned more about how genes can impact and control the expression of others.
 It was here that she realized she wanted to go into medical research in order to help learn more about the different ways that diabetes and cancer can be managed, or even cured.

 • Rafael Mejia-Ramos